rapidsai/plotly-dash-rapids-census-demo/holoviews_demo/README.md

 ![hvr1](https://user-images.githubusercontent.com/35873124/189291984-d95ddf27-9ec8-452a-b596-05398ce47969.png)

 ## Charts
-1) Map chart shows the total migration points for selected view
+1) Map chart shows the total migration points for chosen view and selected area
-2) Top counties bar show the counties with most migration for selected view
+2) Top counties bar show the counties with most migration for chosen view and selected area
-3) Net Race migration bar shows total inward and outward migartion for selected view
+3) Net Race migration bar shows total inward and outward migration for chosen view and selected area
-4) Population Distribution shows to distribution of migration across blocks for selected view
+4) Population Distribution shows distribution of migration across blocks for chosen view and selected area

 Cross-filtering is enabled to link all the four charts using box-select tool